What You Need to Know About Electrician Helper

 Speaking: Talking to others to convey information effectively.

 There were about 73,200 jobs for Electrician Helper in 2016 (in the United States).
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 7,700 new jobs for Electrician Helper by 2026.
-There will be an estimated 11,500 positions for Electrician Helper per year.
+Due to new job openings and attrition, there will be an average of 11,500 job openings in this field each year.

 The states with the most job growth for Electrician Helper are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Maine, North Dakota, or New Hampshire.
 These states have the worst job growth for this type of profession.